 I’m Jane, a prospective X major particularly interested in Y. I am writing you because I noticed that you teach classes in Y/ I read your paper on Y/ the Student Services Officer in your department suggested I reach out to you.
 I would love to get your advice on how I can get involved with research on Y during my time at Stanford.
 Could I come by your office hours?
 And if so, when are they?

 If the professor doesn’t respond, don’t lose hope!
 The professor might be particularly busy that week, or out of town, or simply missed your message in a flood of other emails.
 Try to reach out again after at least one week has passed.
-You can send a follow up email, or you can stop by in person during the professor’s office hours to introduce yourself and ask if you can set up a time to meet later.More guidelines on how to email faculty
+You can send a follow up email, or you can stop by during the professor’s office hours to introduce yourself and ask if you can set up a time to meet later.More guidelines on how to email faculty

 Go to Office Hours